 Michael said the mentoring and training of staff was key to ensuring a strong local team knew how to use the systems sufficiently when he and Bethany returned to Swansea, "by the time we left, we could give oxygen to neonates, unwell children and the operating theatre simultaneously, and most of the staff know how to use the system.
-Being able to give blood to toddlers who would otherwise die from severe malaria is a wonderful breakthrough and meant we had very few deaths."
+"Being able to give blood to toddlers who would otherwise die from severe malaria is a wonderful breakthrough and meant we had very few deaths."

 During their time at the Adama Martha Memorial Community Health Centre, the new children's ward grew gradually from four beds to 10.

 Pennies from Heaven allows employees of ABMU Health board to donate a tiny part of their earnings to a charitable fund, to help essential lifesaving paediatric work in sub-Saharan African countries.

-Thanks to the Pennies from Heaven scheme and generous donors, Michael was able to put in place a high quality oxygen system, transfusion system and acquire a solid supply chain of medication, reducing the number of deaths that would typically occur. e-Nursing The aim of Nursing digitisation is to free themselves of office-based constraints through the use of mobile phones, iPads and special apps, allowing them to spend more time out and about with patients.
+Thanks to the Pennies from Heaven scheme and generous donors, Michael was able to place a high quality oxygen system, transfusion system and acquire a solid supply chain of medication, reducing the number of deaths that would typically occur.

+e-Nursing

-Patients and their carers are at the heart of the digitisation of nursing documents project along with those involved in their care.
+The journey of digitising our nursing documents focuses on keeping our patients at the centre of all we do, that supports the Healthier Wales plan to enable our patients to participate in their care.
+Patients and their carers are at the heart of the digitisation of nursing documents project along with those involved in the care of patients.

+The aim is to release nurses from the administrative burden of completing paper nursing documents to spend more time on direct patient care.

 So what have we done so far?

 We've been talking with nurses, midwives, medical, allied healthcare professionals and patient communities to share and seek feedback on our programme of work.
-Our engagement activities have included: - Educational sessions with student nurses. - Presentations at nursing conferences. - Introduction and development of the Clinical Nursing Informatics Lead positions within Health Boards and Trusts. - Site visits to Health Boards and Trusts. - Attendance at technology mobilisation workshops, looking at the mobile equipment challenge. - Completion of the National Digital Needs survey - Project presented to All Wales Directors from nursing, allied health professions, medical and workforce and organisational development. - Development of nursing newsletter and webpage Communication, seeking feedback and building relationships throughout the life of this project are key in making it a success for patients, carers, nurses and key partners.
+Our engagement activities have included:

+- Educational sessions with student nurses. - Presentations at nursing conferences. - Introduction and development of the Clinical Nursing Informatics Lead positions within health boards and trusts. - Site visits to health boards and trusts. - Attendance at technology mobilisation workshops, looking at the mobile equipment challenge. - Completion of the National Digital Needs survey - Project presented to All Wales Directors from nursing, allied health professions, medical and workforce and organisational development. - Development of nursing newsletter and webpage and on paper for a period of six weeks.
+In total, 1181 surveys were completed across health boards and trusts in Wales.
+ABMU Health Board completed 267 survey's and achieved 22.7% response rate, the highest in Wales.

+Communication, seeking feedback and building relationships throughout the life of this project are key in making it a success for patients, carers, nurses and key partners.
 We will continue to engage with staff, patients and the public to ensure we design a system that is fit for purpose as we move towards a more digitally enabled future in health and social care in NHS Wales.

 In May 2018, Nurses, Midwives, Health Care Support Workers and Nursing assistants were invited to respond to a survey as part of the Digitisation of Nursing Documents project to inform understanding of how staff currently use technology in clinical areas, and how confident they are in using it.
-The survey was made available both electronically and on paper for a period of six weeks.
-In total, 1181 surveys were completed across Health Boards and Trusts in Wales.
-ABMU Health Board completed 267 surveys and achieved 22.7% response rate, the highest in Wales.
+The survey was made available both electronically